Vladimir Filatov

-First corneal transplantation was attempted by Filatov on 28 February 1912, but the graft grew opaque.
+The first corneal transplantation was attempted by Filatov on 28 February 1912, but the graft grew opaque.
 After numerous attempts over the course of many years, Filatov achieved a successful transplantation of cornea from a diseased person on 6 May 1931.

-Throughout his life, Filatov made no secret of the fact that he was a faithful Orthodox Christian.
+Throughout his life, Filatov made no secret of the fact that he was a devout Orthodox Christian.
 The Communist Party honoured him for his medical work, but pretended not to notice his faith.

 A large group of official representatives from the Kremlin came for his funeral, which was to be a majestic affair, ending with the bier being burned.
 His widow asked that his will be read out in front of everyone.
 He asked for an Orthodox funeral conducted by a bishop, and he wanted to be buried, with the tomb stone proclaiming "I look for the resurrection of the dead."
 The Kremlin gave permission for his wishes to be fulfilled.

 After Filatov's death in 1956, his apprentice Nadezhda Puchkovskaya led the Institute of Eye Diseases & Tissue Therapy in Odessa, which was renamed in honour of Filatov as The Filatov Institute of Eye Diseases & Tissue Therapy.